Legal requirements for getting married

 0131 529 6920

-For more information including marriage abroad please visit National Records of Scotland website.
+For more information including marriage of non British Citizens and marriage abroad please visit National Records of Scotland website.